-Castro's interest in public service developed at a young age from watching his parents’ involvement in political campaigns and civic causes.
-He said his father, a retired teacher, and his mother, a community activist, instilled in him a deep respect for the democratic process and the importance of serving one’s community.
+Joaquin’s respect for public service developed at a young age and was deeply influenced by his parents’ involvement in political movements and civic causes.
+His father, a retired teacher, and his mother, a renowned community activist, instilled in him a deep appreciation for the democratic process and the importance of serving one’s community.